ishukhan/DSA-cpp/README.md

-# Data Structures and Algorithms in C#
+# Data Structures and Algorithms in C++

-A personal project with implementations of data structures and algorithms, written in C# and created out of curiosity and for learning purposes.
+A personal project with implementations of data structures and algorithms, written in C++ and created out of curiosity and for learning purposes.

  ### Requirements
  * C++